derickson/derickson.github.io/_posts/2016-05-03-geo-temporal-anomaly.md

 }
 </pre>

 Kibana itself doesn't have pipeline aggregations yet or do much in the way of Geo-Temporal, so it won't run this type of query directly.
 However, with a quick python script I can run the custom query, loop over buckets in the aggregated data and re-insert "roll-up" aggregated events as a different metric type that can be visualized side by side with the original data.  ([code](https://github.com/derickson/cabi2/blob/master/compute-geo-predict.py)).
-The key line which computes the suprise factor:
+The key line which computes the surprise factor:

 <pre>
 doc['surprise'] = max(0, 10.0 * (doc["the_count"] - doc["prediction"]) / doc["prediction"])